 For a fuller discussion on the algebra of data types, including recursive types, there’s a great series of posts here.

 I’ll appreciate any and all feedback.
-Use this reddit thread.
+Use the comments below or this reddit thread.
 Thanks for reading!